Cleveland Williams: Death

 at the age of 66.
 Williams was buried in Paradise North Cemetery in Houston.

 Tributes

-He ended his career with a record of 80 wins (60 KOs), 13 losses and 1 draw.
-George Foreman interviewed in retirement described Williams as possessing one of the three hardest punches he had experienced professionally, also stating that he and Williams had been sparring partners in their early careers.
+He ended his career with a record of 82 wins (62 KOs), 13 losses and 2 draws.
+During an interview after his retirement, George Foreman described Williams as having one of the three hardest punches he had experienced professionally, also stating that he and Williams had been sparring partners early in their careers.
 George Chuvalo also said Williams was one of the hardest punchers he had faced in his own professional career.
 Williams, aged 38, lost by decision to veteran Chuvalo over 10 rounds at the Astrodome in Houston, Texas, in November 1971.
 Sonny Liston stated Williams was the hardest puncher he'd ever been in the ring with.

 In 2003 Williams was ranked 49th in The Ring's list of 100 greatest punchers of all time.